srmfx/Zicroram/README.md

 ### OPERATING SYSTEM SUPPORT:

 Zicroram should work on all GNU Linux Distributions out-of-box as long as they support:

 1 - GLIBC 2.34

 2 - TMPFS Enabled kernel.

 Zicroram runs as an administrative tool on your system, so root access through 'sudo' is required.
 'doas' still not supported in the current version of this program.

-It's advisable not to run this program under Windows' WSL, since last time I checked WSL didn't support real TMPFS Filesystem and instead uses the Hard Drive as TMPFS device instead of the Ram Memory thus making the program developed in here pointless.
+It's advisable not to run this program under Windows' WSL; last time I checked WSL didn't support real TMPFS Filesystem and instead uses the Hard Drive as TMPFS device instead of the Ram Memory thus making the program developed in here pointless.

 ### INSTALLATION: